History of NEWSPA

 Zacher retired in 1999 and the board created a Friend of Scholastic Journalism Award in 2000.
 Every year the award honors someone who has consistently made significant contributions to NEWSPA.
 The organization went back to its roots, when in 2013, Coll received the award for starting the organization.

 The Board of Directors and Executive Secretary Mike Cowling formed a $500 scholarship in 2001, to reward the accomplishments of a high school journalism student pursuing a career in the journalism field.
+That scholarship is still offered today with the support of the Wisconsin Newspaper Association Foundation.

 In 2002, several men and women were honored at the NEWSPA conference for their contributions in forming and molding the NEWSPA program into what it is today.
 They were Ron Harrell, Mary Wepner, Marilyn Voeltner, Mary Schultz, Jim McKnight, Marion Anderson, Wally Williams, Evelyn Hince, Cheryl Feld, Ken Biendarra, Anne Wesenberg, Jim Hinstorff and Coll.